API Reference

 Replacing the runner

 To use a custom Runner, you replace the child bootstrap: write your own script like wRunner that constructs your runner (typically launched by a custom Launcher).
-There is no bindEngine seam for the runner — by design, the child side is independent of the parent’s Engine.
+There is no bindRunner() seam — by design, the child side is independent of the parent’s launcher.
 See Runner Lifecycle.

 Signal (final class)